NCEEGEE/PrettyHierarchy/README.md

 # PrettyHierarchy

-Color your hierarchy objects in Unity.
+Color your hierarchy objects in Unity!

 Usage : Simply add a PrettyObject component to any of your GameObjects.